Teaching about climate change

 Our Climate Our Future

-Our Climate Our Future is an interactive video series for young people that educates about the science of climate change and empowers them to act.
+This interactive video series for young people is about the science of climate change and empowers them to act.
 The resources focus on why the story of climate change isn’t just about melting glaciers or disappearing polar bears and is not just about a more dangerous world for far-off future generations.
 Climate change is really a story about us.

 Climate Kids from NASA includes digital games, humorous illustrations, and animations to help break down the important tissues of climate changes.
 Climate kids is a free resource for all grades.